MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![Enter a record name.](media/custom-view-name-guides-configuration.PNG "Enter a record name")

-1. In the **Saved Query ID** field, enter the record ID that you saved in step 9 in the previous section.
+1. In the **Saved Query ID** field, enter the record ID that you saved in the previous section.
 This value isn't validated, so copy it carefully to ensure that it's correct.

     ![Enter the saved query record ID.](media/custom-view-saved-queryid.PNG "Enter the saved query record ID")